karavan/TrustTunnel/README.md

   "metrics": Optional {
     /// The address to listen on for settings export requests "address": Default("0.0.0.0:1987"),
-    /// Time out of a metrics request "request_timeout_secs": Default(3)
+    /// Timeout of a metrics request
+    "request_timeout_secs": Default(3)
   }
 }